dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/Deliverables/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/90/Magic8ball.jpg" width="30%" />

-Finish the Magic 8-Ball program given in the `Magic.md` example.
-The program should prompt the user for a question, then return one of the following answers selected at random:
+Finish the Magic 8-Ball program given in the `Magic8Ball.java` example.
+The program should prompt the user for a question, then return one of following ten possible answers selected at random.

 - It is certain.
 - It is decidedly so.
-- Without a doubt.
-- Yes – definitely.
-- You may rely on it.
-- As I see it, yes.
-- Most likely.
-- Outlook good.
-- Yes.
 - Signs point to yes.
 - Reply hazy, try again.
 - Ask again later.
 - Better not tell you now.
-- Cannot predict now.
 - Concentrate and ask again.
 - Don't count on it.
 - My reply is no.
 - My sources say no.
-- Outlook not so good.
-- Very doubtful.

 ## RPS